Pear-Juice/LabyrinthDevlog/docs/source/index.rst

 Labyrinth Game Devlog!
 ===================================

-Just a little slime exploring a malevolant labyrinth.
+Just a little slime exploring a slightly malevolant labyrinth.

 ..
 What's Been Updated::